5 successful influencer marketing campaigns of 2017

 Fiji water partnered with Danielle Bernstein, fashion blogger more commonly known as @weworewhat.
 Known for launching her own brand's Second Skin Overalls and Archive Shoes, Danielle is a model example of success to bloggers all around.
 This summer she joined with Fiji water and trainer Eric Johnson to create Bodyworewhat.
 When joining with a one time only fee of $35, users can receive access to 8 minute long workout videos with Danielle and Eric.
 The perfect routine for someone who doesn’t enjoy going to the gym, these videos range from cardio, to abs, to BFF workouts that are for sure to bring you your ideal body.
 As for Fiji water, they offered 25% off your first shipment of home delivery.
 Seen throughout her instagram over the summer, advertisements in Fiji workout gear, and videos perfect for that ‘summer bod’, Danielle Bernstein’s Bodyworewhat campaign really hit the spot this summer and Fiji was smart to join in on this influencer marketing campaign.

-As influencer marketing continues to grow at a rapid rate, it is easy to say that there are many great campaigns through the years, and in 2017 we have seen some pretty successful ones.
+As influencer marketing continues to grow at a rapid rate, it is easy to say that there are many great campaigns through the years, and in 2017 we have seen some pretty successful ones (read our guide on how to measure the ROI of an influencer marketing campaign).
 From runway fashion to music to beauty blogging the world was at the fingertips of the companies using influencers and it proved successful with these 5 specific campaigns.
 As we head into 2018, it is safe to expect that the next influencer campaigns will be just as intriguing and successful as these.

-If you are interested in discovering the potential of the influencer marketing, you want to start a program with our media agency or you are simply curious, do not hesitate to contact us by clicking below.
+If you are interested in discovering the potential of the social influencer marketing, you want to start a program with our media company or you are simply curious, do not hesitate to contact us by clicking below.